-The City Of Houston Is No Stranger To Flooding.
+The City Of Kingwood Is No Stranger To Flooding.

 Much of the city was built on forested land, marshes, or swamps.
 The flat terrain and extensive greenfield development have combined to worsen flooding.
 There have been 2 major rainfall events in Kingwood, Texas over the past 3 years that have made rebuilding difficult and living peaceably a nightmare.